 These are just some examples of pools that play well with a small backyards.
 Also, I know I mostly referenced fiberglass designs.
-Latham Pool produces a number of fiberglass models that fit into tight spaces, like Blue Hawaiian's Sandy Cove or Trilogy’s Discovery.
+Latham Pool produces a number of fiberglass models that fit into tight spaces and you can find the best fit for your yard by using our Compare Tool.
 Other types of pools, like vinyl liner swimming pools, can be designed with almost any shape, so your local pool builder should be able to come up with something that will fit your backyard.

 The most important takeaway from this article is that even if you have a small backyard, you can still have a great backyard pool.
 And while you might have to compromise on size, you don’t have to compromise on style or features.